Hecate946/cs130_project/bruinhub-backend/README.md

 Tasks are run on a schedule to keep our database updated with the latest facility information.

+## Testing Scenarios

+### API Tests

+1. Retrieving a specific gym.

+Success: The API returns the latest data for the specified gym.
+Failure: The API returns an error or incorrect data.

+2. Retrieving a nonexistent gym.

+Success: The API returns a 404 error for a nonexistent gym.
+Failure: The API returns a different status code or incorrect data.

+3. Retrieving a specific dining hall.

+Success: The API returns the latest data for the specified dining hall.
+Failure: The API returns an error or incorrect data.

+4. Retrieving a nonexistent dining hall.

+Success: The API returns a 404 error for a nonexistent dining hall.
+Failure: The API returns a different status code or incorrect data.

+### Library Scraping Tests

+1. Model creating a library reservation room and booking in the database.

+Success: The library reservation room and booking are created in the database.
+Failure: The library reservation room and booking are not created in the database.

+2. Booking time constraints.

+Success: Database returns error for start time after end time.
+Failure: Database does not return error for start time after end time.

+### Restaurant Scraping Tests

+1. The shape of the Occuspace API and UCLA menus endpoints should not change.

+Success: The Occuspace API and UCLA menus endpoints maintain the same structure.
+Failure: The Occuspace API and UCLA menus endpoints change their structure.

+### Gym Scraping Tests

+1. Each facility's live counts are retrievable.

+Success: The live counts for each facility are retrievable.
+Failure: One or many facilities do not have retrievable live counts.

+2. Zone data can be filtered correctly.

+Success: The zone data can be filtered correctly.
+Failure: The zone data cannot be filtered correctly, such as returning zones from the wrong facility or none at all.

 ## API Endpoints

 ### Gym Data